splunk/splunk-operator/docs/Examples.md

     name: example_mc
 EOF
 ```
 This will automatically configure a cluster, with a predetermined number of index cluster peers generated automatically based upon the replication_factor (RF) set.
 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.
 The monitoring console pod does not need to be running; the name can be predefined and the pod started later.
+To start the monitoring console pod, see [Monitoring Clonsole](#monitoring-console).

 NOTE: If you try to specify the number of `replicas` on an IndexerCluster CR less than the RF (as set on ClusterMaster,) the Splunk Operator will always scale the number of peers to either the `replication_factor` for single site indexer clusters, or to the `origin` count in `site_replication_factor` for multi-site indexer clusters.